fxys/WikiWordFreq/README.md

 # wikifreq
 Find frequency of different words on Wikipedia.
+The word frequency should be proportional to its rank.